-Contrary to what many folks believe, Santa Claus as we know him today – that sleigh-riding, gift-giving, rotund, white-bearded guy with his distinctive red suit trimmed with white fur – didn’t always look that way.
+Contrary to what many folks believe, Santa Claus as we know him today – that sleigh-riding, gift-giving, rotund, white-bearded guy with a distinctive red suit trimmed with white fur – didn’t always look that way.

 The Coca-Cola brand and their illustrator Haddon Sundblom with their Christmas advertising campaigns of the 1930s and 40s featuring Santa were key to popularizing the image most of us think of as Santa, the guy we see in department stores with kids on his lap.